WinVector/Examples/linear_regression_w_zeros/lm2d_adjust.md

 We’re going to use all the data to train our models, but it’s not easy to show comparison plots in three dimensions in a way that’s legible.
-So we’ll also look at a slices of the data, by holding `u` restricted to a narrow range around a nominal value.
+So we’ll also look at slices of the data, by holding `u` restricted to a narrow range around a nominal value.
 Here’s a slice with `u` fixed to near 0.5.